 - Your domain subscriptions are separate from other site subscriptions.
 This means that if you cancel your site service, your domain doesn’t automatically cancel with it.

-- We recommend reviewing your domain options before cancelling site service.
+- We recommend reviewing your domain options before canceling site service.

 Add domains to your site